-Other donors in HIV/AIDS include the EU, which is beginning a project to provide management strengthening to MSLS leadership, the National Public Health Pharmacy (PSP), and the MSLS Department of Pharmacy and Medicines; UNAIDS and WHO, which work to address policy concerns, advocate for the application of new evidence, and assist the MSLS with coordination; and UNFPA and UNICEF, which support small projects in the field and research (nutrition, gender, condom use, DHS+) and strengthen the Ministry of Women, Families, and Children.
-The USG is working with WHO and other partners to set up a pharmaco-vigilance system for ARV drugs and increase the number of accredited laboratories.
-KFW (the German cooperation), UNFPA, GF, and PEPFAR are the largest providers of condoms (though KFW support may be declining or ending) and are working to quantify national needs, develop a national social marketing plan, and harmonize distribution strategies for male and female condoms.
+Other donors in health include the EU, which will begin a project to strengthen management capacity of the MSLS, the National Public Health Pharmacy (PSP), and the MSLS Department of Pharmacy and Medicines; UNAIDS and WHO, which work to address policy concerns, advocate for the application of new evidence, and assist the MSLS with coordination; and UNFPA and UNICEF, which support small projects in nutrition, gender, and condom use and are supporting a PMTCT Option B+ pilot.
+The USG is working with the WHO to set up a pharmaco-vigilance system for ARV drugs and increase the number of accredited laboratories.
+The AFD will begin a three-year, 60 million euro project (conditioned on timely GoCl debt payments) in 2013 focusing on PSP support, reinvigorating family-planning services, and TA to the MSLS.